What are the different types of mutual funds?

 What is a mutual fund?

 Investment proposals usually come with heavy demands that can go as high as billions of dollars.
-As expected, not everyone has a thousand dollars sitting around talk more of a billion dollars.
+As expected, not everyone has a thousand dollars sitting around not to talk of a billion dollars.
 With such high demands, almost everyone on earth is locked of investing; assuming mutual funds did not exist.

 With a mutual fund, huge investments are broken into bits.
 Hence, many people can now come together and pool funds that match the huge demand.
-People who manage these aggregation of funds, and go on to select where to invest are known as fund managers.
+People who manage these aggregations of funds, and go on to select where to invest are known as fund managers.

 Whatever a fund manager chooses to invest the pool of cash in is what determines the fund type.
 Based on this, let’s go on to break down the common types of mutual funds; starting with equity funds.